tidy-finance/website/docs/20_data.md

 ## Exercises

+1. Download the monthly Fama-French factors manually from [Ken French's data library](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html) and read them in via `read_csv()`.
+Validate that you get the same data as via the `frenchdata` package.
 1. Check out the structure of the WRDS database by sending queries in the spirit of ["Querying WRDS Data using R"](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-r/querying-wrds-data-r/) and verify the output with `dbListObjects()`.
 How many tables are associated with CRSP?
 Can you identify what is stored within *msp500*?
 1. Compute `mkt_cap_lag` using `lag(mktcap)` rather than joins as above.
 Filter out all the rows where the lag-based market capitalization measure is different from the one we computed above.
 Why are they different?
 1. In the main part, we look at the distribution of market capitalization across exchanges and industries.
 Now, plot the average market capitalization of firms for each exchange and industry.
 What do you find?